• Privacy Policy

 Timing

 The most important thing when you are trying to remove a turmeric stain from clothes is timing.
 You don’t want to wait too long before treating the stain; otherwise, there’s a higher risk that the stain will set.
+So treat the stain as soon as possible.

 Remove any excess curry